All Episodes

 Yeah, thanks, Rush.

-And for this reason, I was telling uh Snerdley, I have to buy my wife a new iPhone about every year, sometimes twice a year, because she leaves them places, leaves them in cabs.
+And for this reason, I was telling Snerdley, I have to buy my wife a new iPhone about every year, sometimes twice a year, because she leaves them places, leaves them in cabs.

-Uh, we'll go out, she'll be trying to pull it out while she's doing something else and drop it and break it.
+She'll be trying to pull it out while she's doing something else and drop it and break it.

 So I'd a lot rather have her leave it in her pocket.

-You gotta be kidding me.
+You got to be kidding me.

-You are you are making this up.
+You are making this up.

 No, sir.